Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

               </KEYWORD>

 :kword:`EXCItonics`
   This keyword initiates the calculation of the Frenkel exciton coupling elements between two monomers, the excitonic eigenvectors, eigenenergies and the absorption spectrum.
-        Has to be put in the second RASSI section of the Frenkel exciton protocoll.
+  Has to be put in the second RASSI section of the Frenkel exciton protocol.

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="EXCITONICS" APPEAR="Exciton calculation" KIND="SINGLE" LEVEL="BASIC">
               %%Keyword: EXCI <basic>